basil08/basil08.github.io/content/bookshelf.md

 {{</ds>}}

+38. {{<ds sum="**How to Win at College | Cal Newport**">}}
+Cal explains in the introduction how he talked to outstanding and overachieving students to figure out how they do what they do.
+The book is a collection of 75 do's and do not's that he thinks college students should practise to gain more than just a degree.

+To be honest, most of the ideas do make sense and one can always cherry pick what suits their particular situation.
+The book doesn't beat around the bush or turn into a tomb.
+It gets straight to business.
+It was a quick and good read.
+Not sure if I would read it again but [here's a book summary](/post/notes-how-to-win-at-college-by-cal-newport/) to indulge you!

+{{</ds>}}

 ## Unfinished

 Anything read more than 5% but less than 100% is noted here.
 I have to keep a running tab of how reckless I am with my books. _sigh_.